Barry Thomas (artist): Biography

 Thomas was one of the cinematographers that captured footage of the 1981 South Africa rugby tour protests that formed part of the film Patu!

+Thomas has re-drawn advertising hoardings by whiting and blacking out letters to give often humourous new meanings to the thing being advertised.
+He publicly sought an end to homelessness with his intervention at an art opening he called "comfort zones" and then called his own Homelessness think tank.

 Thomas formed a film production company called Yeti Productions and in the 1980s and 1990s they created film and art projects.
 They also created award winning commercials.
-A cross-over from this were art-based short clips that screened during commercial breaks but not to sell products but to just be art.
+A cross-over from this were art-based short clips that screened during commercial breaks.
+Not to sell products but to just be art.
 These were called rADz, 'radical art ads' or 'haiku films' and aired between 1997 and 2001.
 In New Zealand 100 rADz were made with many artists and filmmakers involved including Lala Rolls, Greg Page and Nova Paul.
 More were made in the UK and were presented at film festivals.

+Thomas became known for canny, gentle, emancipatory, idiosyncratic, ground breaking art.
+"Since the 1970s he has driven art like a sharpened stake into the heart of the corporate/political beast." said Chris Trotter.

 In 2012 Te Papa purchased documentation of Thomas's 1978 Vacant lot of cabbages art project.